 Our families also get 5-10 pounds of fresh produce each week, including carrots, beets, cabbage, greens, kale, and other seasonal items, all provided by our

-Thanks to our partnership with the wonderful Olive Garden, we provide 100-200 pounds of free surplus food items to our families each week, including pasta, meats, soups, and other healthy treats.
+Thanks to our partnerships with restaurants like the wonderful Chick-fil-A at Brier Creek, we provide 50-100 pounds of free surplus food items to our families each week, including meats, salads, and other healthy prepared foods.

 Thanks to our partnership with the amazing Wake Up and Read, all school-aged children in the families we serve receive 5 free kids books each week.